Skip to content ↓

 Implementation

 We teach Computing skills in two ways, explicitly and by embedding it in other subjects.
 Teaching it explicitly allows the children to focus purely on the Computing skill they are learning.
-We support the children by using the National Centre for Computing Education.
-This allows us to ensure that all the necessary knowledge and skills are taught and allows children to build on prior knowledge.
-Inside this, they have the opportunity to fully understand the skill, its purpose and impact on using it.
+They have the opportunity to fully understand the skill, its purpose and impact on using it.
 Then we provide much opportunity for the children to apply the skill into a context, often within another subject.
 Here they can evaluate the skill’s effectiveness for a specific purpose.
-Some examples of this are making an EBook for a story the children have written or using a green screen program to present a science experiment.
+Children are given topics and skills to learn, with guidance, from the National Centre for Computing Education and our e-safety is delivered by Project Evolve, which delivers short, engaging lessons promoting discussion and reflection.

-Our school takes part in National Internet Safety day every year when the children take extra time learning about how to be safe online.
+Our school takes part in National Internet Safety Day every year when the children take extra time learning about how to be safe online.
 It covers how to keep personal information safe, conduct and our overall responsibility when online.
 Each year there is a different theme and focus to follow.
-We also support this E-safety by using Project Evolve which allows teachers and children to access resources supported by the UKCIS framework.

 Impact